makohda/IDRC_first_step_course_2018/README.md

 cat command is concatenate.
 Concatenate multiple file, like this
 `$ cat fileA fileB`
-Test it
+Let's test.
 `$ wget https://www.dropbox.com/s/5yfaiolgoi3cp3u/test_variant_data_02.tsv`
 `$ cat test_variant_data_01.tsv test_variant_data_02.tsv`
 To make it easier to see,
 `$ cat test_variant_data_01.tsv test_variant_data_02.tsv | less -S`
 _Push Q key for quit_
 -S is a option of less command.
-It chnage less behavior to chop-long-lines
+It chnage less behavior to chop-long-lines.
 Commands have their specific options.
 You can see like this.
 `$ less --help`
 `$ cat --help`